MicrosoftDocs/visualstudio-docs/docs/devinit/tool-set-env.md

 ### Additional options

  `--user`, `--process`, or `--machine` can be included to specify where to set environment variables.
+By default, we target the user.
 For more information about possible targets for environment variables, see [EnvironmentVariableTarget](https://docs.microsoft.com/dotnet/api/system.environmentvariabletarget).

 ### Default behavior